Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/salesforce.md

 1. Go to the ‘Live Agent > Chat Buttons & Invitations’ page, click on the button which you would like to use for this integration.
 The Button ID is the string of     characters after the last / in the URL.
  For example: https://meya-dev-ed.my.salesforce.com/5731I000000PL9G

-Save your settings by clicking on the ‘Save’ button.
+2. Enable Salesforce by clicking on the ‘Save’ button on Kore.ai XO Platform.

 </container>